AhmedMohamedAbdelaty/CPP-STL-beginners-guide/README.md

 # CPP-STL-beginners-guide

+This is my first attempt at writing a tutorial on the C++ STL.
+I created this with love ❤️, however as a beginner, there may be some inaccuracies.
+I welcome any feedback to improve it!

-A beginner's guide to the C++ Standard Template Library (STL).
-This repository contains Markdown tutorials explaining the key components of the STL including vectors, pairs, queues, stacks, and more.
-Each concept is explained through simple code examples aimed at C++ beginners.
+The C++ Standard Template Library (STL) is a powerful set of containers, algorithms, and iterators.
+This repository aims to provide a gentle introduction to the key components of the STL for C++ beginners, with hands-on examples and explanations.
+We'll cover vectors, pairs, queues, stacks, and more.
+While not comprehensive, it serves as a starting point to leverage templates and generic programming in your C++ projects.

 The tutorials cover: